nReality/SUGSA-ScrumGathering-App2016/README.md

 ## Getting Started
+This repo only works with ionic 2.0.0, to run install: `npm install ionic@2.0.0 -g`

 * Clone this repository.
 * Want to use TypeScript?
 Both the `master` branch and the `typescript` branch now use TypeScript.